-There is no clear dividing line between what is a sub-unit and what is simply a spare part.
+There's no hard-and-fast dividing line between what is a sub-unit and what is simply a spare part.
 For example, if a piece of equipment has a self-contained motor, do you treat the motor as a sub-unit or simply a spare part?
 The answer depends on whether or not you want to track the motor's maintenance independently from the containing equipment.
 If you're likely to move such motors from one unit to another and if you care about the motor's past maintenance history, then you should treat the motor as a sub-unit.
-Otherwise, the motor doesn't have to be treated as a sub-unit.
+Otherwise, there may be no point in treating the motor as a sub-unit.